Our 101 steps to compliance success...

 Tip #67: Treat all breaches equally

 What happens when things go wrong and there's a breach?
 Ensure that anyone who breaks the rules is treated in the same way.
 There should be no exceptions or allowances made for senior managers, star performers, favourites, and no "just Dan being Dan" excuses.
 Either the rules matter or they don't.
 Anything else just undermines the compliance message and normalises misconduct.
 Rule-bending, lenience and concessions beget more non-compliance.

 Tip #68: Use the cognitive interview

 When interviewing witnesses to misconduct, tread carefully.
 As Loftus and Palmer famously demonstrated, eyewitness testimony is not as reliable as you might think.
 It's prone to distortion, especially when leading questions are used.
 Use the cognitive interview instead to improve recall with a range of retrieval techniques.

 Tip #69: Use a fishbone diagram to analyse misconduct

 When things go wrong (as they invariably do), whether you're battling misconduct or responding to some other compliance breach, it's important to get to the root cause of the problem.
 Indeed, it's the only way to prevent further breaches.

 Tip #70: Avoid post-breach blame games

 Tempers can become frayed following a compliance breach.
 But it's vital to remain professional and show respect at all times.
-It may be all too easy to blame people personally when things go wrong.
-But the failure may in fact be the fault of the company (e.g. an unclear policy).
-Avoid bias and blaming others too fast, as this may lead to a loss of trust, causing lasting long-term damage to working relationships.
+The blame game may lead to a loss of trust, causing lasting long-term damage to professional relationships.

 Tip #71: Use retrieval techniques to aid recall